 We house a small collection of animals that cannot be released into the wild for a variety of reasons.
-Instead these animals help educate people of all ages about the needs of our local wildlife and the importance of protecting their habitats.
-They are native or related to local species found throughout New Jersey.
+Instead these animals help educate people of all ages about the needs of local wildlife and the importance of protecting their habitats.
+All our animals are native or related to local species found throughout New Jersey.

 You can sponsor an Animal Ambassador and help care for them by aiding in the cost of their upkeep.
 Contributions assist the TNC by providing food, building and improving enclosures, and securing necessary medical care.

 In the fall of 2006, Ruby was found tangled up in a tree on Long Island close to power lines.
 When the local fire department came to the rescue, they found a string twisted around her left wing, an injured left eye, and red nail polish on her beak, legs, and feet.
 Ruby was taken to a wildlife rehabilitator who guessed she had been stolen from the wild as a nestling.
 The rehabilitator was able to remove the string and most of the red nail polish but her eye injury was permanent.

 Ruby's eye injury prevents her from seeing well enough to fly or hunt.
 Since she would not survive life in the wild, TNC volunteered to provide her with a new home and care for the rest of her life.
 Nine months later, her red tail feathers began to grow as she turned two years old.
 Ruby is now a healthy adult hawk.